spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 You need to wait for the `READY` column to show `1/1` for all pods.

 When all pods are ready, you can access the Spring Cloud Data Flow dashboard by accessing `http://<SERVICE_ADDRESS>/dashboard` where `<SERVICE_ADDRESS>` is the address returned by either the `kubectl` or `minikube` commands above.

-To see what `Helm` releases of Spring Cloud Data Flow you have running, you can use the `helm list` command.
-When it is time to delete the previously installed SCDF release, run `helm delete my-release`.
-This command removes any resources created for the release but keeps release information so that you can rollback any changes by using a `helm rollback my-release 1` command.
-To completely delete the release and purge any release metadata, you can use `helm delete my-release --purge`.

 #### Version Compatibility